-The reason for this is because our body can only store so much fructose each day (approximately 50 grams) and anything more than that is likely to be converted to fat quite readily.
+This is because our body can only store so much fructose each day (approximately 50 grams) and anything more than that is likely to be converted to fat quite readily.

-Soda is a much greater concern as it can easily deliver you 20-30 grams of fructose per hit depending on how much you drink.
+Soda is a much greater concern as it can easily deliver you 20-30 grams of fructose per hit, depending on how much you drink.

 Blood Sugar Issues

 You can also expect to experience some blood glucose regulation issues while on this diet plan.
-Here again, while one piece of fruit combined with a meal is unlikely to have a noticeable impact on blood glucose levels, if all you are eating is fruit and large quantities, it’s for certain going to impact your blood glucose levels.
+Here again, while one piece of fruit combined with a meal is unlikely to have a noticeable impact on blood glucose levels, if all you are eating is fruit and large quantities, it’s certainly going to impact your blood glucose levels.
 This is going to lead to you struggling to maintain your body weight over time and could also put you at a higher risk factor for diabetes as well.

 Issues Of Too Much Fiber

-What’s especially ironic is the fact that one problem with taking in so much dietary fiber could hinder the absorption of certain minerals in the body2.
+What’s especially ironic is that one problem with taking in so much dietary fiber could hinder the absorption of certain minerals in the body2.
 So if you eat too much dietary fiber, you may fall short in key nutrients.